-Source Guidance API RP 2T The RP suggests base data points be selected during design and construction to include (Ref.
-2) actual plate thicknesses, details on welds, information on coatings, and other relevant (vessel specific data that would be included in the survey and inspection planning document.
-API RP 2FSIM The document provides guidance on identifying Special Areas.
-The Project and Operating (Draft) teams shall clearly identify special areas and provide a description of why they are critical (Ref.
-3) (e.g., loading, strength, fatigue, limited experience, and so forth), whether they are inspectable or non-inspectable and what the assumptions are for ensuring fitness-for- service (e.g., increased strength or fatigue safety factors, load monitoring, inspection activities, and so forth).
+Source dustry Tendon Inspection Guidance Comparison (Identification of Inspection Locations) Guidance API RP 2T (Ref.
+2) The RP suggests base data points be selected during design and construction to include actual plate thicknesses, details on welds, information on coatings, and other relevant vessel specific data that would be included in the survey and inspection planning document.
+API RP 2FSIM (Draft) (Ref.
+3) The document provides guidance on identifying Special Areas.
+The Project and Operating teams shall clearly identify special areas and provide a description of why they are critical (e.g., loading, strength, fatigue, limited experience, and so forth), whether they are inspectable or non-inspectable and what the assumptions are for ensuring fitness-for-service (e.g., increased strength or fatigue safety factors, load monitoring, inspection activities, and so forth).
 The special areas should be designated as either a structural critical inspection point (SCIP) or a special area of interest (SAI) and included within the inspection plan.
-However, the document does not provide any specific guidance on tendon critical inspection locations.
-NORSOK N-005 The document does have a section on special considerations for TLP tendons listing things (Ref.
-4) that should be evaluated include fatigue, extreme tension or compression and weights, with particular attention on the evaluation of weight management curve.
-With regards to inspection, it indicates that, due to the high consequence of failure, girth weld connections should be inspected, subject to NDT, even if the Fatigue Safety Factor > 10 No other guidance on charific increation locations is provided on tendens ABS FPI Rules No other guidance on specific inspection locations is provided on tendons.
-(Ref.
-5) Structure Critical Inspection Point (SCIP) is a structural point defined in the ISIP plan as a critical inspection area as a result of structural assessment using applicable calculations (Rel.
-5) and analysis.
+However, the document does not provide any specific guidance on tendon critical NORSOK N-005 (Ref.
+4) inspection locations.
+The document does have a section on special considerations for TLP tendons listing things that should be evaluated include fatigue, extreme tension or compression and weights, with particular attention on the evaluation of weight management curve.
+With regards to inspection, it indicates that, due to the high consequence of failure, girth weld connections should be inspected, subject to NDT, even if the Fatigue Safety Factor > 10 No other guidance on specific inspection locations is provided on tendons.
+ABS FPI Rules (Ref.
+5) Structure Critical Inspection Point (SCIP) is a structural point defined in the ISIP plan as a critical inspection area as a result of structural assessment using applicable calculations and analysis.
 In general, SCIPs are locations with higher stresses and estimated lower fatigue life.
 These are locations which have been identified from calculation to require monitoring or from the service history of the subject unit or from similar sister units to be sensitive to cracking, buckling or corrosion which would impair the structural integrity of the unit.
 The document provides a list of example SCIPs for TLPs but only mentions the tendon porches and not the tendons themselves.
-BV Offshore Units The document does make mention of example critical areas within the intermediate survey Rules requirements.
-The example areas listed related to TLP tendons include: (Ref.
-6) Tension legs upper connectors internal supporting structure for TLPs Tensioning system general examination and review of records of operation for TLPs DNVGL Fleet in Within the default scopes for the different unit types the document lists two categories of Service Rules inspection areas.
-The first is the Special areas for inspection (SP) are those sections of the (Ref.
-7) structure which are in way of critical load transfer point, stress concentrations, often special steel selection etc. The second is the Primary areas for inspection (PR) are elements which are essential to the overall structural integrity of the unit.
+BV Offshore Units Rules (Ref.
+6) The document does make mention of example critical areas within the intermediate survey requirements.
+The example areas listed related to TLP tendons include: Tension legs upper connectors internal supporting structure for TLPs Tensioning system general examination and review of records of operation for TLPs DNVGL Fleet in Service Rules (Ref.
+7) Within the default scopes for the different unit types the document lists two categories of inspection areas.
+The first is the Special areas for inspection (SP) are those sections of the structure which are in way of critical load transfer point, stress concentrations, often special steel selection etc. The second is the Primary areas for inspection (PR) are elements which are essential to the overall structural integrity of the unit.
 The document provides a list of typical SPs and Pas, but none are specific to TLPs or tendons.